DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="remarks"></a>Comentários

-##  <a name="loadparameters"></a>  CMFCToolBar::LoadParameters
+##  <a name="loadparameters"></a>CMFCToolBar:: Parameters

-Carrega as opções de barra de ferramentas global do registro do Windows.
+Carrega opções de barra de ferramentas globais do registro do Windows.

 ```
 static BOOL LoadParameters(LPCTSTR lpszProfileName=NULL);